tomaszmi/running_median/README.md

 When a new number comes in the algorithm determines whether it should be placed to the lower half or the uper half by comparing it with both tops.
 If the number is less than lower half's top it goes to the lower half bucket, otherwise goes to the upper half bucket.
 The buckets may differ in size by up to two elements.
 If they differ by exactly two elements they are balanced.
 The balancing is performed right after inserting the new value and relies on moving the top element from the bigger bucket to the smaller bucket.
 After balancing bucket are equal in size.

 Calculating median:
 If the bucket sizes differ (by one) the median is equal to the top value of the bigger bucket, otherwise (sizes are equal) the median is equal to the arithmetic mean of two tops.
-If buckets are empty the median is **NAN** (https://en.wikipedia.org/wiki/NaN).
-Puting the same into a pseudo code:
+If buckets are empty the median is [**NAN**](https://en.wikipedia.org/wiki/NaN).
+The following pseudo code implements that procedure:

 ```
 calculate_median(lower, upper):